 - Urinary tract obstruction

-- Hemorrhage: As renal cortex is highly vascular, major risk is bleeding in the form of hematuria or perinephric hematoma.
+- Haemorrhage: As renal cortex is highly vascular, the major risk is bleeding in the form of hematuria or perinephric hematoma.

 - Arteriovenous fistula